Samsung/Tizen-CSharp-Samples/Mobile/Xamarin.Forms/Weather/README.md

 ![AppiErrorPage](./Screenshots/api_error_page.png)

 ### Features
-* Checking current weather in the biggset US cities.
+* Checking current weather in the biggest US cities (only US country code is acceptable to display list of cities).
 * Checking forecast for next 5 days.

 ### Prerequisites